michael-wall/saml-decryption-override/README.md

 ```
 2025-07-10 12:48:30.801 INFO  [http-nio-8098-exec-4][SpSsoSamlPortalFilter:109] Failed to send Authn request: java.lang.ClassCastException: class org.opensaml.xmlsec.impl.BasicEncryptionConfiguration cannot be cast to class org.opensaml.xmlsec.EncryptionConfiguration (org.opensaml.xmlsec.impl.BasicEncryptionConfiguration is in unnamed module of loader org.eclipse.osgi.internal.loader.EquinoxClassLoader @585c3fe; org.opensaml.xmlsec.EncryptionConfiguration is in unnamed module of loader org.eclipse.osgi.internal.loader.EquinoxClassLoader @4961dbf2)
 ```
+- Ensure a gradle clean is triggered before a gradle build, to ensure the modules are built correctly based on the latest build.gradle and bnd.bnd.